Valley Eye Radio has One Mission

 What does Valley Eye Radio broadcast?

-We read the daily papers and the local weekly and monthly newspapers from every community in the Pioneer Valley for those who are visually or print impaired.
+We read the daily papers and the local weekly and monthly newspapers from every community in the Pioneer Valley specifically for those who are visually or print impaired.

 - Recordings from important local events which our listeners may not be able to attend